symverse-lab/V3/docs/citizen-protocol-spec.md

 ## 13.3 Citizen Protocol vs Membership API Surface

-As the documentation evolves, citizen-related query methods SHOULD be presented as part of the **Citizen Protocol API surface**, even when they expose relationship state historically described as “membership.”
+Citizen-related query methods SHOULD be presented as part of the **Citizen Protocol API surface**.

 This is because: